Address Location: The Data Science Behind an Address

 Lastly, the coverage of the address data is another aspect to consider.
 Entire countries or regions could be missing, ultimately affecting the results of analytics.
 Since the real world universe of addresses is huge, a spatially-representative, statistically-significant sample set can be used as a proxy for reality to confirm geographic coverage is up to expectations.

-The concept of an address has changed greatly in the last decade to not only include physical street locations but also consumer digital addresses, like emails and social handles.
-Now the data science behind address data needs to bridge the gap between physical and digital addresses.
-Learn more about Precisely's Address Fabric dataset and download a free sample.
+The concept of an address has changed.
+The data science behind address location data must bridge the gap between physical & digital addresses.
+Learn more about our Address Fabric dataset.